QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 Challenges can be found in the [Challenges](challenges/) folder of this repository.

+On the [How To Connect](How_To_Connect.ipynb) Notebook you can find some useful information about how to connect to the IBM platform for the hackathon.

 ## **Teams**

 | Team Number | Team Members |